NeuraMint/NRAM/README.md

 NeuraMint is a groundbreaking platform that leverages brain-computer interface (BCI) technology and Solana blockchain to transform neural data into unique, verifiable NFTs that can be traded on a decentralized marketplace.

-NeuraMint creates an innovative ecosystem where users can:
+Our platform creates an innovative ecosystem where users can:

 - **Capture** neural patterns using BCI technology
 - **Mint** these patterns as unique NFTs on Solana